Home / Blog / Tabs Disappeared

 4. You can also visit myactivity.google.com and filter for Chrome activity.

 If your group labels are missing, first check whether the group is collapsed, closed, or saved in the tab groups menu.
-Then use Recently closed or History to recover the individual pages.
-Some Chrome users report groups or crowded tab strips seeming to disappear, especially with many tabs open.
-That does not mean the tabs were deleted.
+Then use Recently closed or History to recover individual pages if needed.
+A crowded tab strip or collapsed group can make open tabs look gone, even when they were not deleted.

 For automatic tab-group backups, use a tab-group-aware backup tool such as TabGroup Vault.
 It saves the group name, color, tab order, and URLs in snapshots outside Chrome's normal restore flow.